Today You’re Being Hacked – How To Choose Secure Settings

 - Follow the advice we just included in this article.
 Always secure settings for your devices by changing the default password.
 Do not connect too many devices to the same Wifi.
 Do not forget to secure your router with a strong password.

-- Try Heimdal PRO.
+- Try Heimdal Premium.
 It’s a small but powerful program that adds another layer of protection to the antivirus.
 It guards your computer against malicious traffic, stopping infections before they take a hold of your system.

 - If you’re already feeling good about your efforts and want to keep learning valuable information, we put together an amazing host of Cyber Security Education Resources.